ovotech/gitoops/test/terraform/README.md

 We manage the [`failwhales`](https://github.com/failwhales) GitHub organization for testing GitOops end-to-end and provide demo material.

-The following steps were manual:
+The following steps are manual:

 - Create the organization
 - Add CircleCI from the Marketplace